 The Five Stages of Listing

-The first step in recording a life list is to note all the common birds you have already seen before you even go into the field.
+Note all the common birds you have seen before you even go into the field.
 Browse a comprehensive field guide, paying particular attention to birds that are abundant in your area.
-Many beginning birders are surprised to discover they are already familiar with a dozen or more bird species, even if they didn't know the birds' official names before they started birding.
+Many beginning birders are surprised to discover they are familiar with a dozen or more bird species, even if they didn't know the birds' official names before they started birding.

 Compare birds’ characteristics carefully for accurate identification: not every species is easily identified.
 Many gulls, for example, look similar except for small differences in their markings, size or behavior.
 Check bird range maps and population densities when necessary for a confident identification, but don't fuss over identifying every single species.
 If you have doubts, you can take the time to see the birds in the field locally and be certain they belong on your life list.

-Once you have exhausted the immediate appeal of your backyard (though you never know when a new bird will visit), you can venture past your property lines to find more birds.
+Once you have exhausted the immediate appeal of your backyard, you can venture past your property lines to find more birds.
 Even in a single neighborhood, different landscaping, tree species and flowers will attract a wide range of birds.
 A simple neighborhood walk may yield several new bird species to observe.

 Life List Tips